Please note, I am not an appraiser nor am I licensed to appraise, these are my mere opinions.

 What if the comps actually increase the value of my home?

 Maybe you have been in your home for 8+ years or maybe you are the original owner of your home.
-If you have not made updates to your home including, but not limited to granite counters, wood floors, light fixtures, even your HVACs and water heaters, basically anything that adds value to the home, make sure the appraisal district is aware of this; especially if the comps in your neighborhood all have updates.
+If you have not made updates to your home including, but not limited to granite or quartz counters, wood floors, light fixtures, even your HVACs and water heaters, basically anything that adds value to the home, make sure the appraisal district is aware of this; especially if the comps in your neighborhood all have updates.

 Point out EVERY imperfection of you home.
 Do you have fogged windows?
 Do you need foundation repair?
 Do you have outdated wallpaper in many areas?
 Do you have popcorn ceilings?
 Do you have cracked floor tiles?
 Do you backup to a busy road?
 Do you have an obstructed view from any area of your home?
 Really examine your home.
 The problem with most comps is they are market ready; many imperfections were taken care of before it was listed.